willem-h/transit/README.md

 1. Reducers go in `providers/reducers/index.js`
 2. Sagas go in `providers/sagas/index.js`

+## Roadmap
+To keep up to date or to contribute ideas follow our [Trello board](https://trello.com/b/swsXWMgL/transit).

 ## More Info
 This app was created with [Create React Native App](https://github.com/react-community/create-react-native-app).